 Once you have found the right place for your magnetic switch, glue it down with a very modest amount of super-glue or super-glue gel.
 Repeat this process for all the reed switches you plan to use.
 At the bare minimum, you should use a magnetic switch on the Shift key and Spacebar, and, optionally, Backspace as well.
-(Note that the Shift key MUST go in the holes marked "SHIFT").

 CONNECTING ADDITIONAL KEYS:

 Using the one remaining set of connections on the Control Panel, you can add an additional magnetic switch to the Return Carriage lever so it acts as an "Enter" key -- however, this is much more difficult to do.
-Therefore I recommend that you isntead assign "Enter" to an unused key on the main keyboard (like the otherwise useless "½ / ¼" key) -- this re-assignment is done in the next step.
+Therefore I recommend that you instead assign "Enter" to an unused key on the main keyboard (like the otherwise useless "½ / ¼" key) -- this re-assignment is done in the next step.

 To access Calibration Mode:

 1) With the USB cable unplugged, open up Notepad (on Windows) or TextEdit (on Mac).

 2) Next, hold down the CTRL button (One of three white buttons located on the Control Panel) while plugging the USB cable in.